 Maybe you’re thinking of Switzerland as a super expensive place where you won’t be able to afford anything at all.
 Well, yes, Switzerland isn’t exactly the cheapest place on earth.
 BUT, you actually get a lot for your money.
 Infrastructure is unbeatable, the Alps are breathtaking and everything is neat and clean.

-However, all of this makes Switzerland a super comfy place to travel to with your dog.
+So all of this makes Switzerland a super comfy place to travel to with your dog.
 Below you’ll find a list of some of the most awesome and unexpected things about traveling Switzerland with your dog.

 1. Pretty much any restaurant welcomes dogs

 Since the majority of people like dogs, it’s really no issue to take your pup to a restaurant, café or even pub (bars are probably not the best idea, but I don’t think anyone would care ;)).
-Unless there is a no dog sign on the door, you can take your dog to any place to eat and you don’t have to ask for permission.
+Unless there’s a no dog sign on the door, you can take your dog to any place to eat and you don’t have to ask for permission.
 Most restaurants or cafés will even happily give your dog a water bowl and will want to pet your pup.
 Be prepared to get a lot of smiles and friendly comments from other guests who will most likely love your (well-behaved) doggo lying underneath the table.

 2. Public transport is pet friendly